Performing File-Level Recovery

 - Launches a worker instance in either of the following Azure regions:

-- To restore files and folders from a cloud-native snapshot, the worker instance is launched in the region where the source Azure VM resides.
+- To restore files and folders from a cloud-native snapshot, the worker instance is launched in the region where the cloud-native snapshot resides.

-- To restore files and folders from an image-level backup, the worker instance is launched in the region where the target storage bucket resides.
+- To restore files and folders from an image-level backup, the worker instance is launched in the region in which a backup repository storing backed-up data resides

 - Attaches virtual disks of the Azure VM to the worker instance.